vvvwo/Parallel-Structure-for-Meshing/README.md

 2020/11

-Voxel structure-based mesh reconstruction.
+Project name has been changed to Voxel structure-based mesh reconstruction.
 For now, it is a pre-version which includes the inital mesh reconstruction without mesh optimization.
 When related papers are published, then the complete version will be released.

 2020/07